campbea/flytster-api/README.md

 {
     "id": 1,
     "user": 1,
-    "cheapest_price": 50.5,
+    "cheapest_price": 286.20,
     "status": {
       "is_selected": true,
-      "is_confirmed": false,
+      "is_passenger_ready": false,
-      "is_sabre_successful": false,
+      "is_available": false,
       "is_purchased": false,
+      "is_booked": false,
       "is_ticketed": false,
       "is_expired": false,
       "updated": "2016-02-21T04:59:22.173893Z"